retypeapp/retype/thankyou.md

 Video consulations can be done through your choice of video conferencing software, such as Zoom, Google Meet, Slack, FaceTime, TeamViewer, GoTo Meeting, or pretty much anything else if you have specific requirements.

-Ideally, your project would be available in a GitHub or GitLab repository for us to review as we'll likely be reviewing code and offering configuration suggestions.
+Ideally, your project would be available in a GitHub or GitLab repository for us to review as we will likely be reviewing code and offering configuration suggestions.